 Sensor coverage: 360º of your subject

-Calibration time: approximately 30-60 minutes
+Calibration time: approximately 10-15 minutes - see Speeding Up Calibration

 A full body capture configuration designed for a lightweight setup that captures the detail of your subject.